-There are 5 tips I would like to share to help you with your framing: Enhance & Accent, Limit Framing Styles, Use Matting & Glazing, Add Borders to Your Print, and Choose the Right Frame Size.
+There are 5 tips I would like to share to help you with your framing: Enhance & Accent, Limit Framing Styles, Use Matting & Glazing, Add Borders to Your Print and Choose the Right Frame Size.
 Any framing expert would likely be able to point to dozens of additional things to do but these should go a long way in helping you if you are framing your giclee prints online.

-Enhance & Accent
+1. Enhance & Accent

-Limit Framing Styles
+2. Limit Framing Styles

-If I am selling my prints should I offer multiple framing options, and if so won’t that be expensive?
+If I am selling my art prints should I offer multiple framing options, and if so won’t that be expensive?
 It is not a bad idea to offer potential buyers of your prints more than one frame style since it allows for a better chance the frame will work within the environment they plan to display the work.
 However, do not overdo it by having too many options.
 At most offer two or three additional framing display styles for the same print.
-Overall you want to make the selection process as stress free as you can for your buyers.
+Overall you want to make the selection process as stress-free as you can for your buyers.
 If you have too many choices it is easy for them to feel overwhelmed with choices.

 And, whether it will be expensive will depend on how you are selling your framed prints.
 If you are selling your prints offline in a place like an art show or other in-person venue, you may not have much choice if you want to make it available with other framing styles, but if you are presenting them merely online you actually won’t have to pay a dime for them.
-You could generate through a program like Photoshop a simulated version but more easy would be to use our print setup tool to setup and allow it to generate a preview that you can always save to your computer or post to a website
+You could generate through a program like Photoshop a simulated version but easier would be to use our print setup tool to setup and allow it to generate a preview that you can always save to your computer or post to a website

-Use Matting & Glazing (Acrylic Glass)
+3. Use Matting & Glass

-Add Borders to Your Print
+4. Add Borders to Your Print

-Choose the Right Frame Size
+5. Choose the Right Frame Size

-Okay but not compose well
+Okay but not composed well

 Better – Composed well